MasahiroAoki/MoonlightTechnologies-ProductInfo/AI-Lab/DynamicMultiAgemt-Cogitate/README.en.md

 The system introduces a user role system with two roles: administrator and operator.
 Administrators manage users and system settings, while operators use their personal API keys to run multi-agent conferences.

 # Key Implemented Features

+*   **Human-in-the-Loop Workflow:**
+    *   The agent collaboration process is guided by human supervision and direction.
+    *   **Stage 1 (Brainstorming):** All agents generate answers to the initial query.
+    *   **Stage 2 (Role Assignment & Instruction):** The user reviews each agent's response and assigns roles such as "Drafter," "Verifier," and "Judge."
+The user can also provide specific instructions (an Elaboration Query) for the next step.
+    *   **Stage 3 (Execution):** Agents execute their next tasks based on their assigned roles and the user's instructions.

+*   **Multi-language Support:**
+    *   The response language of the agents automatically follows the UI language (Japanese or English) selected in the frontend, allowing users to interact with the AI in their preferred language.

 *   **Dynamic LLM Provider Support:**
     *   Eliminated the hard-coded dependency on OpenAI and now supports multiple major providers, including Gemini, Grok, and Claude.